 - E-Learning Coach

-I’m gaining a lot from the YouTube channels of content creators like Devlin Peck and Cath Ellis.
-In addition to the excellent content on the IDC website, L&D experts Cathy Moore and Christy Tucker are giving back to the community with rich content on their blogs.
+I’m also gaining a lot from the YouTube channels of content creators.
+For example, Devlin Peck and Cath Ellis.
+In addition to the excellent content on this website, L&D experts Cathy Moore and Christy Tucker are giving back to the community with rich content on their blogs.

-And, I am learning from the ID community via several Slack channels, including ones hosted by Cara North and the kind folks from Teaching: A Path to L&D.
+Also, I am learning from the community via several Slack channels.
+For example, these by Cara North and the kind folks from Teaching: A Path to L&D.

 Wrapping It Up